KouateMuhamed/agmi-video-generator/CHALLENGE.md

 ## The Research Question

-**How do you make LLM outputs more creative—measurably—without sacrificing quality?**
+**How do you make LLM outputs more creative without sacrificing quality?**

 Not "more random."
 Not "higher temperature."
 Actually creative: novel, surprising, yet effective.